 Nearly half of respondents who lived by the YOLO mantra ("you only live once") were currently "broke."
 Conversely, 72 percent of those who lived by the centuries-old "penny" savings mantra had never been "broke."

 Perception and reality are two very different things when it comes to your monetary status.
-Maybe an outward YOLO followed by channeling your inner Ben Franklin might work well (The "penny earned" phrase is widely attributed to Franklin, even though his version was a bit different).
+An outward YOLO and behind-the-scenes budgeting may be your best bet.

 The Effects of Being "Broke"